Power BI: Unicode Characters in Visualizations

 3. Configure the options as shown below.

-While there are other ways to add custom icons to a report, using DAX measures to display Unicode character icons is a simple, lightweight method with many options.
+The report now uses lightweight Unicode characters instead of custom visuals while still providing clear, color-coded status indicators across both Table and Card visualizations.
+While there are other ways to add custom icons to a report, using DAX measures to display Unicode character icons is a simple, lightweight approach with many customization options.

 Summary